elastest/elastest.io-docs/docs/index.md

     <ul>
         <li><i>Environment needed to execute the tests</i>: This is defined with a docker image that contains all tools used by the tests.</li>
         <li><i>How to retrieve and execute the tests</i>: Specified as a set of commands written in bash that will be executed inside the environment defined before (docker container).</li>
         <li><i>The SuT against which tests are executed</i>: That is, the SuT description.
 If the Sut is already deployed, it is necessary to specify how to reach it (usually with its IP).
-If the SuT lifecycle is managed by ElasTest, ElasTest needs to know how to deploy and undeploy the SuT.
-At the moment, a SuT’s docker image can be specified in this case.</li></br>
+If the SuT lifecycle is managed by ElasTest, ElasTest needs to know how to deploy and undeploy the SuT.</li></br>
     A TJob can be executed several times.
 That can be useful, for example, because SuT has changes and we want to verify that old features are still working.
 Or if we add more tests to the same TJob test repo, we can execute them against the SuT.
+For unit and integration tests, TJobs can manage themselves the deployment of the tested software (SuT not necessary).
+To learn more about this, you can check our <a href="/docs/testing/unit/">unit test tutorial</a>.
     </ul>
 </div>

 <div style="margin-top: 30px">
    <h4>TSS</h4>
    Test Support Services: services offered by ElasTest to ease the execution and analysis of TJobs.
-At the moment, only <strong>web browsers</strong> are provided, but in the near future ElasTest will offer mobile devices emulators, IoT devices, security services, Big Data services, WebRTC testing capablities...
+At the moment, only <strong>web browsers</strong> are provided, but in the near future ElasTest will offer other services as <strong>mobile devices emulators</strong>, <strong>IoT devices</strong>, <strong>security services</strong> and <strong>Big Data services</strong>.
 </div>

 <blockquote>